-That said, “what is my business worth?” remains the leading question for most business owners and so, at the insistence of a particularly persistent online business editor, I have jotted down some headline thoughts;
+When it comes time to sell your business the question “what is my business worth?” remains an important one for most business owners and so, at the insistence of a particularly persistent online business editor, I have jotted down some headline thoughts.

 2. Size really does matter